pwrtelegram/pwrtelegram/README.md

 * *NEW* It can fetch any mtproto update, such as name changes, typing notifications, changes of the online status and much more!

 * *NEW* It can be used with a normal account (with a phone number)!

-* *NEW* It can add users to a group!

-* *NEW* It can obtain info about the user that uploaded a certain file based on the file's file id.
-Works with stickers (the creator of the sticker pack is shown) and anonymous channel media too.

 * Support for [deep telegram bots](https://telegram.me/daniilgentili).